 These foods are the best suppliers of the eight essential amino acids (protein building blocks) that the human body cannot produce itself and must take in through food:

-• L-isoleucine (muscle building): cashew nuts, peanuts, chicken, lamb, parmesan, peas, lentils, eggs
+• L-leucine (muscle building): cashew nuts, peanuts, chicken, lamb, Parmesan, peas, lentils, eggs

-• L-valine (blood sugar regulator): chicken breast fillet, beef, eggs, walnuts, pumpkin seeds, unpeeled rice
+• L-valise (blood sugar regulator): chicken breast fillet, beef, eggs, walnuts, pumpkin seeds, unpeeled rice

 • L-leucine (muscle building): chicken breast, salmon, tuna, beef liver, beef, quark, eggs, walnuts, peanuts, almonds, soybeans

-• L-lysine (preservation of connective and muscle tissue): mackerel, salmon, lentils, beans, peas, eggs
+• L-Elysian (preservation of connective and muscle tissue): mackerel, salmon, lentils, beans, peas, eggs

-• L-methionine (protein build-up in the body): Brazil nuts, salmon, liver, eggs, sesame seeds, beef, grain
+• L-methinks (protein build-up in the body): Brazil nuts, salmon, liver, eggs, sesame seeds, beef, grain

-• L-phenylalanine (formation of red and white blood cells): pumpkin seeds, salmon, eggs, walnuts, soy, cow’s milk, veal, almonds, sunflower seeds
+• L-phenobarbital (formation of red and white blood cells): pumpkin seeds, salmon, eggs, walnuts, soy, cow’s milk, veal, almonds, sunflower seeds

-• L-threonine (bone structure, formation of antibodies): salmon, tuna, peanuts, gouda
+• L-threatening (bone structure, formation of antibodies): salmon, tuna, peanuts, Gouda

 • L-tryptophan (production of the happiness hormone serotonin): Parmesan, unsweetened cocoa, cashew nuts, beef, sesame seeds